 <li><a href="/2025/05/01/playing-the-long-game/">Playing the long game</a></li>

-</ul>]]></content><author><name>Mike Bowler</name></author><category term="improvingflow" /><category term="flow" /><category term="ensemble_programming" /><category term="improvement" /><summary type="html"><![CDATA[I once engaged with a team that had just finished the development of a new service and were blocked, waiting for legal approval, before they could turn it on.
+</ul>]]></content><author><name>Mike Bowler</name></author><category term="improvingflow" /><category term="Flow" /><category term="EnsembleProgramming" /><category term="Improvement" /><summary type="html"><![CDATA[I once engaged with a team that had just finished the development of a new service and were blocked, waiting for legal approval, before they could turn it on.
 They effectively had nothing to do and so management thought this was a good time to bring some coaches in.]]></summary></entry><entry><title type="html">Why people don’t use Monte Carlo</title><link href="https://blog.mikebowler.ca/2026/02/27/why-people-dont-use-monte-carlo/" rel="alternate" type="text/html" title="Why people don’t use Monte Carlo" /><published>2026-02-27T00:00:00-08:00</published><updated>2026-02-27T00:00:00-08:00</updated><id>https://blog.mikebowler.ca/2026/02/27/why-people-dont-use-monte-carlo</id><content type="html" xml:base="https://blog.mikebowler.ca/2026/02/27/why-people-dont-use-monte-carlo/"><![CDATA[<p>A few weeks ago there was a question on Reddit, asking people who don’t use Monte Carlo forecasts, why they don’t.</p>

 <p>I expected to see a lot of answers along the lines of:</p>